FortinetCloudCSE/api-and-websvc-fundamentals/content/01HTTP/Task3.md

 ## Open Firefox and Developer Tools

+- Go to your Kali Linux RDP session
 - Open Firefox from the top left menu bar and navigate to **http://localhost:8000/**
 - Right click anywhere on the screen, which will cause a menu to pop up.
 At the bottom of that menu, click on **Inspect(Q)**
   - This will cause "Web Developer Tools" to open at the bottom of the screen.